apitoolkit/apitoolkit-landing/docs/sdks/nodejs/fastifyjs/index.md

   <p><i class="fa-regular fa-lightbulb"></i> <b>Tips</b></p>
   <ol>
   <li>
   At the moment, only Traces are supported for environment variable configuration.
-See the open issues for [Metrics](https://github.com/open-telemetry/opentelemetry-js/issues/4551) and [Logs](https://github.com/open-telemetry/opentelemetry-js/issues/4552) to learn more.
+See the open issues for <a href="https://github.com/open-telemetry/opentelemetry-js/issues/4551">Metrics</a> and <a href="https://github.com/open-telemetry/opentelemetry-js/issues/4552">Logs</a> to learn more.
   </li>
  <li>
-  By default, all SDK [resource detectors](https://opentelemetry.io/docs/languages/js/resources/) are enabled.
-However, you can customize this by setting the `OTEL_NODE_RESOURCE_DETECTORS` environment variable to activate specific detectors or disable them entirely.
+  By default, all SDK <a href="https://opentelemetry.io/docs/languages/js/resources/">resource detectors</a> are enabled.
+However, you can customize this by setting the <code>OTEL_NODE_RESOURCE_DETECTORS</code> environment variable to activate specific detectors or disable them entirely.
  </li>
   </ul>
 </div>